Using the Spot Database

 Filtering by Continent

-The Continent filter enables you to display only unhidden Spot database entries for DX stations located in specified continents; clicking the Filter panel's Cont button displays the Continent Filter window, with checkboxes for each of the six continents.
+The Continent filter enables you to display only unhidden Spot Database Entries for DX stations located in specified continents; clicking the Filter panel's Cont button displays the Continent Filter window, with checkboxes for each of the seven continents.
 The Spot Database Display will not show Spot Database entries with continents having Continent Filter boxes unchecked.
 Unchecking the Continent filter's ? (unknown) checkbox is an effective way to suppress the display of Spots whose callsigns do not map to a DXCC entity; such Spots are generally bogus.

 Filtering by Origin